IID-DTH/GMA-package/README.md

 # GMA-package

 Genetics Modal Assignments

-1.Prepare the fasta and its index file
+1. Prepare the refference fasta and its index file

+The first step is to prepare the

-   BWA index building
+1.1 BWA index building

-2.GATK index building
+1.2 GATK index building

 ```{sh}
 samtools faidx test_data/ref/NC_016845.fa